 Final expense insurance, or burial insurance, is a low-cost form of permanent life insurance that pays a small death benefit to the insured’s beneficiaries upon the death of the insured.
 The death benefit is intended to cover the costs of final arrangements for the loved one and to cover medical expenses or debts if needed.
+This specific insurance is significant because it builds a cash value over time from which the beneficiary can take a loan whenever the need arises.

 Premiums for final expense are affordably priced due to the smaller benefit compared to most life insurance policies, which can have benefits of $250,000 or higher.
 Your monthly premium can remain the same for the life of your policy, never increasing even if you develop a health condition.
 Your premium will depend on your age, health and other lifestyle factors.
 Generally, The younger you are when you apply for a policy, the lower your premiums will be.